vonfalk/storm-javavis/doc/03-Basic_Storm/04-Expressions.md

 Currently, two operators have a special meaning: assignment and string concatenation.
 The assignment operator will simply call `a.=(b)` if `a` and `b` are values, but it provides a default implementation of the assignment operator for class and actor types.
+As described below, it is also possible to create member functions that can be assigned to just as if they were a member variable.
+This is considered by the default implementation of the assignment operator.
 The string concatenation operator, `#`, is implemented in Basic Storm in `lang:bs:concat.bs` and uses a `core:StrBuf` class to build a string from all elements involved.
 The same string buffer is used for all elements, even if there are more than two present.
 Elements are appended to the `StrBuf` object using the `add` member of `StrBuf`. `StrBuf` contains overloads for strings, integers and booleans.
 If an `add` overload is not found, the value is converted to a string using the `toS` function for the object (either member or non-member, just like function calls).

 To implement operators like `+=`, Basic Storm takes a slightly different approach compared to C++.
 This kind of operators (hereby called _combined operators_), are implemented by a syntax rule